At the leading edge of Archival preservation

 The Gatineau 2 Preservation Facility (referred to as "Gatineau 2") is a solution to Library and Archives Canada's ongoing and future needs for special purpose infrastructure that provides appropriate preservation and access space for LAC's analogue archival holdings.

 LAC has already started to plan this exciting project.
 The facility will be built behind the existing Preservation Centre in Gatineau.
-If the procurement process is carried out as planned, construction will start in 2019 and the building will be operational two years later.
+If the procurement process is carried out as planned, construction will start in 2019 and the building will be operational three years later.

 LAC will also take advantage of this major project to optimize the storage space at the existing Preservation Centre.